 Mr. Weston – Agnes Grey by Anne Brontë

 All of the relationships discussed above have their good points and bad points (yes, even Cathy and Heathcliff), as do the individuals within the relationships.
-There are so many more Brontë love interests I could discuss from both the juvenilia, Charlotte’s adult novels Villette and Shirley, and Anne’s The Tenant of Wildfell Hall, however, this post was never intended to be quite so lengthy and so someone had to make the cut somewhere.
-I’ve selected the love interests that resonate with me more strongly for whatever reason, but I’d love to hear your thoughts, and of course your favourites.
-Like I said, I think most people would prefer the more straightforward good guy, who is kind, considerate, and respectful.
-On the page, yes, I’m Team Rochester any day, but in real life I’m more Team Weston.
-Although I absolutely adore Mr. Rochester on the page, I’m not so sure I could be bothered with all the drama that exists within his relationship with Jane; it exhausts me just reading about it.
-And besides, I have my own real life Mr. Weston.
+There are so many more Brontë love interests I could discuss from both the juvenilia, Charlotte’s adult novels Villette and Shirley, and Anne’s The Tenant of Wildfell Hall, however, this post was never intended to be quite so long and so someone had to make the cut somewhere.
+I’ve selected the love interests that resonate with me more strongly for whatever reason, but I’d love to hear your thoughts and of course your favourites.
+As I said, I think most people would prefer the more straightforward good guy, who is kind, considerate, and respectful.
+On the page, yes, I’m Team Rochester any day, but in real life, I’m more Team Weston.
+Although I adore Mr Rochester on the page, I’m not so sure I could be bothered with all the drama that exists within his relationship with Jane; it exhausts me just reading about it.
+And besides, I have my own real-life Mr Weston.
 And yes, he’d do anything for my dog.